DashBlocks/scratch-vm/README.md

 ## DashBlocks/scratch-vm

-Modified Scratch VM with a JIT compiler and more features.
+@TurboWarp/scratch-vm modified for use in [Dash](https://dashblocks.github.io/)

-This is a drop-in replacement for LLK/scratch-vm.
+This is a drop-in replacement for @TurboWarp/scratch-vm.

 ## Setup